haroohie-club/ChokuretsuTranslationUtility/Documentation/ReverseEngineering.md

     - `MOVIE01.mods` &ndash; The ED/credits video
 * `vce/` &ndash; A directory containing voice files
     - Various `.bin` voice files &ndash; All stored in Sega's AHX format (used as far back as the Dreamcast).
 Tool to decode is ahx2wav, found [here](https://github.com/LemonHaze420/ahx2wav).
 * `dat.bin` &ndash; Data file container.
-Files of note:
+Files of note include:
     - String Files: #0x001, #0x005, #0x06F, #0x075, #0x077, #0x09E. #0x075 is of particular note, as it contains the bulk of the UI text.
     - #0x070 &ndash; Contains references to the Sparkle (SPKL) files in grp.bin.
 The function of the Sparkle files is unknown at this time.
     - #0x071 &ndash; The font map file (seems to contain a mapping between Shift-JIS text and the font graphics file).
+    - #0x076 &ndash; The dialogue settings file; contains structs determining how each character in the game speaks.
     - #0x09A &ndash; The first file loaded into the game.
 Contains file mappings for the BGM and voice files.
 Function unknown at this time.
     - #0x09B &ndash; This file contains references to several graphics files used throughout the game.
-The file is structured as follows:
-        - **0x04-0x07**: Integer file length
-        - **0x0C-0x0F**: Pointer to start of structs section
-        - **0x10-0x13**: Integer number of struct entries
-        - **0x14-0x17**: Pointer to start of end pointers section
-        - **Structs Section**: 0x2C length structs containing the following components (most components unknown):
-            - **0x04-0x07**: Integer reference to archive file index
-        - **End Pointers Section**: At the end of the file, there are a set of short (16-bit integer) pointers to the struct entries.
-These pointers have hardcoded references to them in game code.
-As an example, overlay_0001 loops over the pointers from 0x2A64 to 0x2A69 to display the logo splash screens on startup (we actually modified this code and
-            #0x09B in order to insert our own splash screens).
 * `evt.bin` &ndash; Event file container.
 Most of these are standard event files containing scene dialogue.
 A couple special files include:
     - #0x219 &ndash; Seems to contain a list of file names for the other EVT files.
 The mapping between these and the indices is unknown at this time.
     - #0x244 &ndash; The companion selection text file.
 Does not have the typical file format of an event file (initialized manually using end pointers only).
     - #0x245 &ndash; The Topics file.
-Contains the names of all topics and mappings to the event files that selecting that topic during the Puzzle Phase triggers.
+Contains the names of all topics and mappings to the event files that selecting that topic during the Puzzle Phase triggers. font file.
+It has no header and is simply a standard DS 4BPP, 16-pixel wide tile file.
+There is also one file at -x
-        The Topics file contains an 0x18 byte header followed by an array of 0x24 byte topic structs and then by the end pointers.
-The topic structs are structured as follows:
-        - **0x00-0x01**: A short (16-bit integer) index that is the magical "topic ID" of this topic.
-        - **0x02-0x03**: A short (16-bit integer) index to the event file triggered by selecting this topic in the Puzzle Phase.
-        - **0x18-0x19**: A short (16-bit integer) pointer to the Shift-JIS encoded text of the topic.
-        - **0x1A-0x1B**: A short (16-bit integer) pointer to the Shift-JIS encoded text of the ticker tape text that appears when selecting the topic.
 * `grp.bin` &ndash; Graphics file container.
 Contains texture/tile, layout, and animation data.
-A special file of note is the very last file in the archive, #0xE50, which is the font file.
-It has no header and is simply a standard DS 4BPP, 16-pixel wide tile file.
-There is also one file at -x
+A special file of note is the very last file in the archive, #0xE50, which is the
 * `scn.bin` &ndash; The contents of this file archive are unknown and have not been reverse engineered.
 * `snd.bin` &ndash; A standard SDAT file containing the sound effects used in the game.